RPSC ASSISTANT PROFESSOR EXAM 2023 HELD ON 21.05.2024

 Ans.
 (2) natural desires, social condition

-7. Which character Hardy dies whispering Job's curse ; "Let the day perish wherein I was born"?
+7. Which character of Hardy dies whispering Job's curse ; "Let the day perish wherein I was born"?

 (1) Eustacia